gabkrenzer/vaspMD/MLFF/benchmark/README.md

 ## Further Benchmarking
 Further benchmarking is encouraged.
 For instance, one can benchmark an MLFF against the harmonic phonon dispersion, mean square displacements, or radial distribution functions.

+## Production Runs
 Because we are never cautious enough, it is highly recommended to also check the Bayesian errors of the production runs.
-You can do so by running `BEEFgrep.sh` in your working directory and plot the Bayesian errors in the notebook exemple.
+Run `BEEFgrep.sh` in your working directory and plot the Bayesian errors in the notebook exemple.

 # Acknowledgments
 `parse_regfile.sh` and `mae_rmse.py` are adapted from codes that were initially written by Johan Klarbring.